ankitects/anki/README.md

 ### Features
 - C++, Java, JavaScript, Python are supported.
 - Code execution runtime is bundled, no additional configuration needed.
-- Anki memorization algorithm is applied to coding problems.
-The harder is challenge for you - more often you will see it.
+- Anki memorization algorithm is applied to coding problems: the more difficult is the task for you - the more often you will see it.
 - Integrated code editor with syntax highlighting and theme selection.

 ### Videos